St. Columba’s Food Ministry

 Marché St Columba

 St. Columba’s main fund-raising event is the Marché St. Columba.
 Due to COVID restrictions, what used to be a fun-filled, in-person event was revamped into two, separate pre-order Marchés, where customers order from an on-line catalogue, and then at their allotted time slot, come to the St. Columba parking lot for a non-contact pickup.
-Once again, this year, the Marchés will follow the same pattern.
-Click here to view our October Online Catalogue/Order Form.
-A second one will be sent out in mid-November, with pickup times on the weekend of December 3 & 4.
+Once again, this fall, the Marchés will follow the same pattern.
+Stay tuned for fall 2023 dates and catalogues.

-The majority of the preparations for the Marchés take place every Monday and Wednesday during the fall and involve as many volunteers as possible, adhering to COVID guidelines to ensure safety for all.
+The majority of the preparations for the Marchés take place every Monday and Wednesday during the fall and involve as many volunteers as possible.
 Although, we miss the in-person aspect of the Marchés of the past, we continue to use the fundraising event as an opportunity to build community within St. Columba and with the larger community outside our walls.

 If you have any questions about St. Columba’s food ministry please contact the Food Ministry Coordinator, Nadia Prevost, at firstname.lastname@example.org.